What to do in Bordeaux, the city of wine: Places to visit and events to experience07-02-2020

 The Place de la Victoire/Victory Square

-In the centre of Place de la Victoire stands a sixteen-metre high red marble column that pays homage to the vine and viticulture.
-Next to it are two turtles that also symbolise the culture of wine.
+In the center of Place de la Victoire stands a sixteen-meter-high red marble column that pays homage to the vine and viticulture.
+Next to it are two turtles that also symbolize the culture of wine.

 Source: Lieux Publics Lieux Prives

-Former military barracks of more than 20,000m2 located on the right bank, Darwin ecosystem is characterised by its great originality.
-It is a green economy centre that consists of an urban farm, an XXL skatepark, spaces for free artistic expression for graffiti artists, an organic grocery store, a restaurant called Le Magasin Général (the largest vegetarian restaurant in France), co-working areas, a cycle-polo field and a wellness centre (Le Bivouac), with a charming "recovered" decor.
+Former military barracks of more than 20,000m2 located on the right bank, the Darwin ecosystem is characterized by its great originality.
+It is a green economy center that consists of an urban farm, an XXL skatepark, spaces for free artistic expression for graffiti artists, an organic grocery store, a restaurant called Le Magasin Général (the largest vegetarian restaurant in France), co-working areas, a cycle-polo field and a wellness center (Le Bivouac), with a charming "recovered" decor.
 In short, a place that will surprise you with its uniqueness!